soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 - **Easy access!** With improved navigation, integrated solutions, and a streamlined experience, you can expect to see and access the information you're most interested in, and take advantage of the powerful new or improved security and compliance features of Microsoft 365.

 - **Smooth transition!** You can expect a smooth transition to the new centers.
 We plan to retire the former [Microsoft 365 Security & Compliance Center](http://protection.microsoft.com) after this change is fully rolled out.
-The admin user experience will change, but this won’t impact your security and compliance configurations.
+The admin user experience will change, but this won’t impact your security and compliance configurations.<br>Assuming your organization has Microsoft 365 Enterprise E3 or Microsoft 365 Enterprise E5, once this update is rolled out, your security and compliance administrators can login as they usually do, or navigate to [http://security.microsoft.com](http://security.microsoft.com) or [http://compliance.microsoft.com](http://compliance.microsoft.com) to try out the new experiences.
+In addition, they can also navigate to the new Microsoft 365 security center and Microsoft 365 compliance center from the Microsoft 365 admin center.

  After the Microsoft 365 security center and the Microsoft 365 compliance center are fully rolled out, Office 365 customers who visit [protection.microsoft.com](https://protection.microsoft.com) will be redirected to [protection.office.com](https://protection.office.com); Microsoft 365 customers who visit [protection.microsoft.com](https://protection.microsoft.com) will be redirected to a site that shows the new Microsoft 365 security center and Microsoft 365 compliance center entry points.

-## Permissions needed
+## Required licenses and permissions

-In order to access the new Microsoft 365 security center or the new Microsoft 365 compliance center, you must be assigned the Global Administrator, Compliance Administrator, or Security Administrator role in Azure Active Directory.
+Your organization must have Microsoft 365 Enterprise E3 or Microsoft 365 Enterprise E5 to get the new Microsoft 365 security center and the new Microsoft 365 compliance center.

+In addition, you must be assigned the Global Administrator, Compliance Administrator, or Security Administrator role in Azure Active Directory in order to access the new Microsoft 365 security center or the new Microsoft 365 compliance center.

 - A Global Administrator can access both the security center and the compliance center